 I then got my girlfriend to help make a newspaper suit for me to wear, I put a lampshade over my head and sat down to read the newspaper in my newspaper room.
 I added a few extra things in Photoshop such as floating spotlights and floating wall paintings.

-This self-portrait is from my vegetables series.
+This self-portrait is from my vegetable series.
 I like that it’s so expressive and all series is bright, colorful, funny and catchy.
-All vegetables were real, make up done in post processing.
+All vegetables were real, makeup was done in post-processing.
 You can see before/after on my Facebook page.